rafal-jan/k8s-workshops/8-exercise/README.md

 Ok, now you're going to use existing docker images to build your own Kubernetes cluster.
 Few things that may come in handy:

-1. Start minikube with 4GB of memory using this command: `minikube start --memory=4g`.
+1. Start minikube with 4GB of memory using this command: `minikube start --memory=4g --cpus=4`.
 2. Every application needs to be exposed by some kind of load balancer to provide access to pods using DNS.
-3. You can access your minikube dashboard with `minikube dashboard` command.
-4. If you're having troubles resist your urge to decompile provided jars in docker images.
+3. If you're having troubles resist your urge to decompile provided jars in docker images.
 Just ask for some help! :)

 ## Final expected result